brett-gabriel/starter-hugo-academic-bgg/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an economist and applied econometrician, interested in applying the techniques of industrial organization, causal inference, and data science to business objectives.
-My academic research focuses on issues related to market power, regulation, and transportation.
+My research focuses on issues related to market power, regulation, and transportation.